 Over the course of my moderately awkward youth, I attended a lot of summer camps.
-Day camps and sleep-away camps, camps predicated on sailing or crafting or “adventures” or spirituality, or some progressive combination thereof.
-Camps for all girls, where the evening’s recreations included confessions about our limited experiences with kissing; or camps for both genders, which are themselves little more than earnest and overly scheduled pretexts to kissing.
+Day camps and sleep-away camps, camps for sailing or crafting or “adventures” or spirituality, or some progressive combination thereof.
+Camps for girls, where the evening’s recreations included confessions about our limited experience with kissing; or camps for both genders, which are themselves little more than overly scheduled pretexts to kissing.

-While I never made lifelong friends at camp, I appreciate having been able to spend a few summer weeks away from home, a precursor of sorts to those first days of college, after the parents leave and your universe is suddenly a dorm full of strangers and the byproducts of a thousand Bed Bath & Beyond shopping sprees.
-A camper, like a freshman, is abruptly forced to contend with themself as an independent person, and given the chance to decide which heretofore defining personal traits are worth hanging onto, and which might be cast off like snakeskin at the first opportunity.
-Camp has the capacity to let you reinvent yourself in an afternoon, or to become better acquainted with who you were in the first place.
+While I didn’t make lifelong friends at summer camp, I appreciate having been able to spend a few weeks away from home.
+Camp was a precursor to the first few weeks of college, after the parents leave and your universe is suddenly a bunch of strangers and the byproducts of a dozen Bed Bath & Beyond trips.
+A camper, like a freshman, is forced to contend with their individuality, and given the chance to decide which heretofore defining personal traits are worth hanging onto, and which might be cast off like snakeskin at the first opportunity.
+Camp lets you reinvent yourself in an afternoon, or become better acquainted with who you were in the first place.

-At the outset, Meg Wolitzer’s The Interestings seems as though it will focus primarily on this capacity, particularly as it relates to Spirit-in-the-Woods, a beloved summer camp dedicated to the burgeoning talent of future artists, dancers, actors and glass-blowers, among other fields.
-It is at SITW that Jules Jacobson, an awkward and wry teenager, meets Ethan Figman, Jonah Bay, Cathy Kiplinger, and Ash and Goodman Wolf, fellow campers whose worldly upbringing Jules both envies and admires.
-The bonds of summer friendship come to shape the lives of these self-proclaimed “Interestings,” and the bulk of Wolitzer’s novel follows those friendships away from camp and over the years, through decades of breakups and make-ups, arguments and celebrations, professional mishaps and career successes, as the group dynamic ebbs and flows.
+At itsoutset, Meg Wolitzer’s The Interestings seems like it will focus on this capacity for reinvention, specifically at Spirit-in-the-Woods, a beloved summer camp dedicated to the burgeoning talent of future artists, dancers, actors, glass-blowers and beyond.
+It is at SITW that awkward and wry Jules meets Ethan, Jonah, Cathy, Ash and Goodman,fellow campers whose worldly upbringings Jules both envies and admires.
+The bonds of summer friendship come to shape the lives of these self-proclaimed “Interestings,” and the bulk of Wolitzer’s novel follows those friendships away from camp and through decades of breakups and make-ups, arguments and celebrations, professional mishaps and career successes, the group dynamic ebbing and flowing all the while.

-While Spirit-in-the-Woods is an important part of The Interestings, it is in many ways a stand-in for the much more ephemeral notion of youth, and the sometimes overbearing difference between who we were as kids and who we grow up to be, or will grow old to become.
-In this way, watching Jules and Ethan and Ash age isn’t just about the specific trajectories of their lives, which become distinct in ways both predictable and not.
-Jules abandons her short-lived dream of comedic acting for a more realistic profession, while Ethan’s teenage doodling leads him to a wildly successful (think Seth MacFarlane) cartooning career, and beautiful Ash becomes a mediocre director of feminist plays.
-More important than the objective quality of the Interestings’ ultimate careers, the size of their apartments or the state of their marriages, is how those realities stack up against the 16-year-old versions of themselves, the hopeful teenagers who sat in wooden tepees every summer with a feeling of complacency and belonging that they hardly knew would prove impermanent.
+While Spirit-in-the-Woods is an important part of The Interestings, it is in many ways a stand-in for the much more ephemeral notion of youth, and the sometimes overwhelming difference between who we were as kids and who we grow up to be, or will grow old to become.
+Jules abandons her short-lived dream of comedic acting for a more realistic profession, while Ethan’s teenage doodling leads him to a wildly successful cartooning career (think Seth MacFarlane) and beautiful Ash becomes a mediocre director of feminist plays.
+More important than the objective quality of the Interestings’ ultimate careers, than the size of their apartments or the state of their marriages, is how those realities stack up against the 16-year-old versions of themselves, the hopeful teenagers who sat in wooden tepees every summer with a feeling of complacency and belonging that they didn’t know would prove impermanent.

-In a novel as, well, sprawling as this one, there are inevitable slow patches, detours into the minutiae of adulthood that make it seem like the book itself would have been more interesting if limited to its characters’ adolescence.
+In a novel as, well, sprawling as this one, there are inevitable slow patches, detours into the minutiae of adulthood.
 Some portions also feel redundant, as though the chapters were written out of order.
-And I can’t ignore that all of The Interestings’ main characters are deeply flawed (as people), and so are sometimes annoying, unrelateable, or unsympathetic.
+And I can’t ignore that all of The Interestings’ main characters are deeply flawed (as people), and so are sometimes annoying, unrelateable or unsympathetic.
 This, I think, is part of the point: that we are never only the most interesting parts of ourselves, that we are all bound by neuroses and anxieties and faults, that sometimes even our best qualities become faults, either with age or time or the severity of our embodiment of them.
 No one is perfect, Wolitzer seems to be shouting from the margins.
 More important, no one is as objectively special or talented or fascinating as they are to their friends and loved ones.
 Or as they are to themselves.
 Or as they assumed they would be when they were younger.

 TITLE: The Interestings